Third Huq ministry

 Third Huq ministry was the third cabinet formed in the eastern province of Pakistan, East Bengal (later renamed East Pakistan).
 It was formed under the leadership of A. K. Fazlul Huq, leader of the Krishak Sramik Party (KSP), a constituent party of the victorious United Front (UF) following the 1954 East Bengal Legislative Assembly election.
-The cabinet lasted for about two months and was replaced nearly a year later by the Sarkar ministry.
+The cabinet lasted for about two months and was replaced nearly a year later by the First Abu Hussain Sarkar ministry.

 Background

 In the 1954 East Bengal Legislative Assembly election, the United Front (UF), an alliance of four parties, won 228 out of 309 seats.
 On 25 March 1954, Chaudhry Khaliquzzaman, the governor of East Bengal, invited A. K. Fazlul Huq, leader of the Krishak Sramik Party (KSP), to submit a list of cabinet members on the behalf of UF, although he had not yet been formally elected as the leader of the alliance.
 After meeting the governor, Huq disclosed that it might take more than seven days to propose the names for his cabinet.
 In 2 April, he submitted the names of Syed Azizul Huq and Abu Hossain Sarkar as cabinet members to the governor and assured that he would propose more names later.
 In 3 April, Huq and his three politicians were sworn in at the Government House, Dacca as members of the new cabinet, marking the end of governor's rule.
 In the cabinet, Huq took charge of Finance, Home and Revenue; Ashrafuddin Ahmad Chowdhury of Civil Supplies and Communication; Abu Hossain Sarkar of Judiciary, Health and Local Self-Government; and Syed Azizul Huq of Education, Commerce, Labour and Industry.
 However, the new chief minister Huq stated that his cabinet was incomplete and responsibilities would be reassigned after full expansion.
 The cabinet formation drew mixed reactions from UF members, with many surprised by the absence of representatives from the member party All-Pakistan Awami Muslim League (later All-Pakistan Awami League, abbreviated as AL).
 After discussions with Huq in 8 April, AL leader Huseyn Shaheed Suhrawardy told reporters that the cabinet expansion issue was nearing resolution.
 Between 11 and 16 April, several rounds of talks were held between Suhrawardy and Huq on possible cabinet members.
 In 1 May, Huq announced that he would submit the names of new cabinet members, including two Hindus, to the governor in the 6th.
 In 13 May, more names were proposed, though none were Hindu; it was stated that two members from minority and four from Rajshahi Division would be proposed later.
 Based on Huq's submission, ten more ministers took oath in 15 May.
 On 20 May 1954, cabinet portfolios were redistributed.